PauGuirao/BattleArenaWeb/README.md

 # Random Planet Generator
-This is a random 2D planet generator created in Processing using Java perlin noise
+This is Multiplayer Battle Arena Game created for my Web Projects Class in La Salle University.
+It was created using Javascript, HTML, CSS and style frame framework Bootstrap
 <img src="Render.jpg" alt="Example Render" width="400" height="400">
 ## Create Planet
 Call this functions to create a random 2D planet